 The Academy’s nearly one decade of successful language instruction programs relies on highly experienced instructors, continuous education teacher training courses, and the use of methods such as The Communicative Approach, which emphasizes communication through interaction that is engaging and meaningful to students.
 The Total Physical Response and the Audio-lingual Method are other techniques used in our language courses.
 Communicative Language Teaching and other approaches do not minimize the other skills such as reading and writing.
 Rather, they enhance these skills through a well-rounded curricula that utilizes the five senses, cultural immersion, and more.

-It is this comprehensive teaching that sets us apart from other language schools in El Paso.
+It is this comprehensive teaching that sets us apart from other online language schools.
 Our methodology and language programs attract students from all walks of life to choose La Paz Language Academy when they have a significant need or desire to communicate in another language.